cose-wg/Charter/Charter.md

 1. One or more documents describing the proper use of algorithms.
 These algorithms must meet the requirements outlined above.

-2. A CBOR encoding of the compressed certificate profile defined in RFC 7925.
+2. A CBOR encoding of the certificate profile defined in RFC 5280.
-It is expected that the compression works with a large subset of RFC 7925 and takes into consideration any updates in draft-ietf-uta-tls13-iot-profile-00.
+It is expected that the compression works with RFC 7925 and takes into consideration any updates in draft-ietf-uta-tls13-iot-profile-00.
 The compression may also include other important IoT certificate profiles like IEEE 802.1AR.
 The main objective is to define a method of compressing current X.509 certificates that meet a specific profile into a smaller format.
 This compression algorithm is loss-less so they can be expanded and normal X.509 certificate processing used.